braincee/braincee/README.md

 - 👨🏻‍💻 I'm Stephen Annor, a self-taught Full-stack developer.
 - ⏳ I Spend most of my time learning new things, coding outstanding projects and effective collaborating with other coding partners.
-- 🔭 Cureently sharpening my skills at Microverse
+- 🔭 Currently sharpening my skills at Microverse
 - 💻 Most used line of code `git push origin main`
 -
-- 🤔 Reach out to me lets write the code.
+- 👯 Reach out to me lets write the code.

 ```